 The screenshot shows the HOPEX UAF Enterprise_UA interface.
 The left sidebar has a dark blue background with white icons and labels: Search, Strategic (selected), Operational, Personnel, Resources, Reports, and Environment.
-The main content area has a teal header 'Motivation' and a sub-header 'Motivation'.
-Below are tabs: Goals (selected), Objectives, Visions, Missions, Tactics, Strategies, and Enterprise Stages.
-A message states 'The Enterprise Goal list is not populated yet.' with a 'To populate the list, click: + New' button.
-There is also a small illustration of two people looking at a screen.
+The main content area has a teal header 'Motivation'.
+Below it is a sub-header 'Motivation'.
+A row of tabs is shown: Goals (selected, highlighted in light blue), Objectives, Visions, Missions, Tactics, Strategies, and Enterprise Stages.
+A message at the bottom left says 'The Enterprise Goal list is not populated yet.' and 'To populate the list, click: + New' with a green button.